 Employee and Student Groups Posting on University Sponsored Sites

-Because schools, departments, offices and University-sanctioned employee and student groups (“Departments and Groups”) that are part of the North Park University community may benefit from social media engagement, the University permits Departments and Groups to create social media channels using University resources.
-Before setting up a new official social media channel, permission must be obtained from University Marketing and Communications (UMC) and/or the Vice President for Enrollment and Marketing.
-Once permission is granted, assistance in setting up official North Park University social media accounts and managing their settings can be obtained from North Park's Social Media Manager in UMC.
+Schools, departments, offices, athletic teams, and employee and student groups often benefit from social media engagement.
+The University permits groups to create social media channels using University resources.
+Before setting up a new official social media channel, permission must be obtained from the University Marketing and Communications (UMC) and/or the Vice President for Enrollment Management and Marketing.
+UMC will assist with setting up official North Park University social media accounts, designing them properly, and managing their settings.

 Before beginning the process of setting up a channel, give careful thought and consideration to how your Department or Group plans to successfully engage your desired constituency through social media.
 You should consider the following steps: